wptrainingteam/high-level-overview/README.md

 At the end of this lesson, you will be able to:

 *   Outline and describe the basic history of WordPress.
-*   Identify the differences between WordPress.com and WordPress. org.
+*   Identify the differences between WordPress.com and WordPress.org.
 *   Explain the advantages of self-hosting.
 *   Distinguish the various roles involved in a WordPress site.
 *   Identify and explain the various building blocks of WordPress.